 Opioids work by attaching to specific proteins, known as opioid receptors, in the brain, spinal cord, digestive tract, and elsewhere in the body.
 In the central nervous system, opioid receptors are located mainly in the brainstem and spinal cord.
 When opioids bind to these receptors, they change the way the brain perceives pain.
 Opioids cause other effects in the brain, including drowsiness and confusion.
 The drug also affects areas of the brain associated with judgment and decision-making.

 This class of drugs also acts on the brain’s reward system.
 Human brains are wired to repeat life-sustaining activities, such as reproduction and eating food, through reward pathways in the brain that make these activities seem enjoyable.
-Opioids change these pathways by over- stimulating reward circuits in the brain.
+Opioids change these pathways by over-stimulating reward circuits in the brain.

 Physiological Effects of Opioid Use

-The human body alters its own neurological and chemical makeup to help it survive long periods of opioid use.
+The human body alters its own neurological and chemical makeup to survive long periods of opioid use.
 With continued use, the body alters itself to better deal with a sluggish digestive tract and poor circulation.
 In time, the body becomes dependent on a certain level of opioids to function correctly.

 Opioids have many therapeutic effects, especially for those suffering from pain.
 However, this class of drugs also causes other physiological and neurological effects that may cause ill health.

 Expression of Functional Delta Opioid Receptors in Vascular Smooth Muscle